learn-co-students/immersive-rails-assessment-final-immersive-alum/README.md

 ## The Domain

-The app you built on Monday is now functioning great.
+The you've built out an app for displaying guests and episodes on The Late Show with Stephen Colbert.
 Stephen just has a few extra requests.

 ## Instructions / Deliverables